How to Implement Security Testing for Web Applications

 Because of this, the amount of data stored in web applications has increased exponentially.
-According to some estimates, the size of the internet was approximately 1,900,000 Gigabytes until 2019.
+According to some estimates, the size of the internet was approximately 2,000,000 Gigabytes in 2020.

 Nevertheless, the growing size of the internet is not as big of a concern as the security of data stored on it.
 A study by the University of Maryland revealed that hackers attack websites every 39 seconds, raising the number of cyber attacks to 2,244 times a day, on average.

-Due to increasing concerns of cyber security implementing security testing has become vital for any web application on the internet.
+Due to increasing cyber security concerns, implementing security testing has become vital for any web app on the internet.
 In this article, we will explain how to implement security testing for web applications.

 Security Testing is a sub-type of software testing that involves identifying risks, threats, and vulnerabilities in an application.
 The purpose of this testing is to prevent cybercriminals from infiltrating applications and launch malicious attacks.